drovani/rovaninet-gridsome/posts/2018/2018-10-25-My-Time-at-The-Fellowship.md

 ---
 layout: post
 title: My Time at _The Fellowship_
-category: "Rovani in C&sharp;"
+category: rovani-in-c-sharp
 tags:
 - career
 - teachablemoments
 - introspective
 ---

 The last time I had an introspective post was in my [sign-off to 2017 post]({% post_url 2017/2017-12-31-2017-Year-in-Review %}).
 As I'm flying from Chicago to Toronto on a work trip, I felt inspired to write another piece.
 During the summer I came to the realization that I've reached the end of the growth that I can gain at _The Fellowship_, and that it is time for the next phase in my career.
 Over the last ten years, I have found what I am passionate about and now I need to find the right company with the culture that can support those passions and where we will have a mutually beneficial relationship.

 ## The First Four Years at _The Fellowship_